 The Craftsman style was the most popular, with timber frame, Hardi plank and cultured stone exteriors.

 Houses became more decorative on the interior with multiple levels of trim and more detailed finishing.
 Most homes made extensive use of hardwood and tiles for floors, kitchens and bathrooms.
 Kitchens grew in size and often featured a walk-in pantry.
 Built-in offices, media rooms and three car garages became commonplace.

 October 2008 marked the end of the housing boom, new construction dropped off and put and end to the proliferation of high-end spec homes.
 Housing prices began a correction after years of annual double digit percentage increases.

 Silver Star development continued.

-The market divided into two main categories, high-end lake and hillside homes and the beginner and move down buyer.
+The market has divided into two main categories for us: High-end lake homes and Hillside homes with New and Move-down buyers.
 There is also a strong renovation sector as people keep or buy existing older homes and do interior, exterior and energy upgrades.

-The challenge of bringing affordable homes to the market has been the availability and cost of servicing land.
-To service this market segment, small condo and townhouse strata developments have become a necessary alternative to the single family fee simple property.
+The challenge of bringing affordable homes to the market in this decade has been the availability and cost of servicing land.
+To service this market segment, small condo and townhouse strata developments have become a necessary alternative to the

-It is still early in the decade to see where housing will go but the Okanagan will continue to be a draw for retirees and recreation-minded people.
+It is still too early to see where housing in the next decade will go but the Okanagan will continue to be a draw for retirees and recreation-minded people.
 The Okanagan continues to be a bright light in an otherwise uncertain housing market.